Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Related Work

 \section{Related Work}

 Risk-aware motion planning is far from a new problem and has received much attention over the years.
 For example, when probabilistic constraints $P\big( \x(t) \not \in \Xsafe \big) \leq \Delta$ are enforced \emph{independently} for each $t$, suitable extensions of classic algorithms such as RRT \cite{luders2010chance,bry2011rapidly,van2011lqg} and differential dynamic programming (DDP) \cite{van2012motion} have been proposed.
-Alternatively, for problems with discrete time and action spaces, risk-constrained search methods such as RAO$^\star$ \cite{santana2016rao, huang2018hybrid} have shown promise.
+Alternatively, for problems with discrete time and action spaces, risk-constrained search methods such as RAO$^\star$ \cite{santana2016rao, huang2018hybrid} can be applied.

 This paper considers problems continuous in time and action, where safety is most naturally expressed by the joint constraint (\ref{eq:ct_constraint}).
 The field of robust control provides some solutions against \emph{worst-case} (\ie, bounded) disturbances, for example \citet{majumdar2013robust} and \citet{lopez2019dynamic}.
 However, these approaches are generally restricted to fully-observable systems.
 Furthermore, their performance may be severely conservative in the average case, motivating a quantification of \emph{probabilistic} risk to allow explicit trade-off between safety and expedience during planning.